Career options for solicitors

 Find out more about judicial appointments

-This online classroom is aimed at solicitors across all levels of PQE considering consultancy work as an option.
+This free online classroom and Q&A is aimed at solicitors across all levels of PQE who have hit a career crossroad and are considering how they can work more flexibly by building a portfolio career.